n3wjack/faircamp-docker/README.md

     docker run -ti -v <path to your data folder>:/data --rm n3wjack/faircamp <extra arguments>

+### Running a specific version of Faircamp

+It's possible to run a specific version of Faircamp by passing in an extra parameter to the `run-faircamp.cmd` script.
+This version must be an existing Docker tag, which match the Faircamp version in the container.
+You can see the [available tags here](https://hub.docker.com/repository/docker/n3wjack/faircamp/tags).

+For example, to run version 15 of Faircamp:

+      .\run-faircamp.cmd 15

 ## Build the container yourself

 Using this project, you can also build the container yourself.